Skip to main content

 Design & Pre-Construction

-Full stamped construction documents, structural engineering, MEP drawings, budget development running in parallel
+Structural engineer stamped construction documents, MEP drawings, Florida Product Approval (NOA) schedules, and open-book budget development running in parallel

 3-6 months